rodarima/bigotes/README.md

 # Bigotes: Versatile benchmark tool

-The bigotes program is a versatile tool runs to perform automatic benchmark measurements and report statistical information.
+The bigotes program is a versatile tool designed to perform automatic benchmark measurements and report statistical information.
 A single quantity is sampled multiple times by either running again a given program or by reading the values from the standard input.
 The typical quantity is the execution time, but others